fobos123deimos/fast-wave/README.md

 > Harnessing the Power of the wavefunctions to navigate the quantum realm.🚀🌌

-This package represents the time-independent wavefunctions of the Quantum Harmonic Oscillator as Fock states, optimizing the accuracy and efficiency of calculations in Photonic Quantum Computing.
+This project presents an optimized approach for calculating the wave functions of a quantum harmonic oscillator, with applications in Photonic Quantum Computing simulations.
+Leveraging Numba and Cython, this approach outperforms the [Mr Mustard](https://mrmustard.readthedocs.io/en/stable/) package in both single-Fock and single-position as well as single-Fock and multiple-position problems.

 ## 📑 Table of Contents